cehidalgo/cehidalgo/README.md

 ### Projects

 I'm looking for ideas to actually implement a new project soon.
-Might be starting it
+Might be starting it soon.

 # :rocket: Thank you for the visit and keep learning! :rocket: